TECH SHOWCASE

 In addition, we don’t view a manuscript as a monolithic unit anymore.
 We break it down into modular ‘lego block’ components (references, tables, affiliations, citations, etc.) and apply a specific technology to each of them to solve a specific problem, always keeping in mind the desired business outcome.

-Over the last two years, we’ve meticulously optimised our tools, especially in areas like structuring and copy editing.
+Over the last few years, we’ve meticulously optimised our tools, especially in areas like structuring and copy editing.
 By assessing the efficacy of copy editing rules and gradually transitioning to a black box approach, we’ve achieved remarkable results in quality, while offering more meaningful support to our copy editors.

 Error Awareness: A Fundamental Shift in Human–Technology Interaction